pathway27/bookr-mod-vita/notes.md

 - switch: `./` - The SD card is automatically mounted as the default device, usable with standard stdio.
 SD root dir is located at "/" (also "sdmc:/" but normally using the latter isn't needed).
 The default current-working-directory when using relative paths is normally the directory where your application is located on the SD card.
 - desktop: `./`

-## C++11
+## C++17

 The codebase is using more of the C subset than C++, maybe I can make it cleaner and learn the C++17 features too.
-e.g. FZScreen is only using static functions to do everything, and look so many static global variables!

-The versions on gcc/clang on platforms
+The versions on gcc/clang on platforms:

 | Platform  | Compiler Version |
 | ------------- | ------------- |